HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \subsubsection{Performance}

-Results for subject performance are shown in Figure \ref{fig:Human_Performance}.
-The capture ratio for each of the respective study modes shows a clear increase increase in capture ratio with increasing levels of human interaction.
+\textbf{H1} predicted that modes with more human input would improve overall task performance, the results of which are shown in Table \ref{tab:Performance}.
+The capture rate for each of the respective study modes shows a clear increase increase in capture rate with increasing levels of human interaction.
 When no human is present, the robot captured the target only 47.5\% of the time, compared to the active human (77.8\%), passive human (88.9\%), and active/passive human (97.2\%).
-Using a binomial significance test, the user cases are shown to be significant to $p<0.001$ when compared to the robot only situation.
-When the target was captured by the robot, the mean time to capture is slightly higher for the robot only case and does not have a significant variation across all of the interaction modes.
+Using a binomial significance test, all user cases are shown to be significant to $p<0.001$ when compared to the robot only situation.
+When the target was captured by the robot, the mean TTC is slightly higher for the robot only case and does not have a significant variation across all of the interaction modes.
 However, it is important to consider that the mean time to capture does not account for instances where the robot failed to capture the target.
-While the mean time to capture is not statistically significant on its own, the doubling in capture ratio from the robot only mode to the active/passive human mode, and incremental improvement across interaction modes, substantiates hypothesis 1.
+While the mean TTC is not statistically significant on its own, the doubling in capture rate from the robot only mode to the active/passive human mode, and incremental improvement across interaction modes, substantiates \textbf{H1}.